 We are an international team of volunteers working to create new development tools supporting Dylan, an advanced dynamic object-oriented programming language.
 We are currently updating and extending Carnegie Mellon University's Gwydion Dylan compiler, fixing bugs and making it work well under modern versions of Linux and FreeBSD.
-Our current release is a technology preview, suitable for learning the Dylan programming language and building command-line applications.
+Dallas Website design Our current release is a technology preview, suitable for learning the Dylan programming language and building command-line applications.
 Our long-term vision is to create one of the most advanced software development tools available.

 We now have a binary tarball for Gwydion 2.4.1 (pre1) for x86 Cygwin systems.
 Now even Windows users have no excuse to avoid learning Dylan!

 A team using Gwydion Dylan was presented with 2nd Prize in the annual Programming Contest at the ICFP's conference in Tallinn, Estonia yesterday.

 The judges stated that "Dylan is a fine programming tool for many applications".* Beauty lovely companion from http://escortia.co.uk/ services.

 Just to make it even sweeter, the team also was presented with the coveted Judges' Prize for the most effective re-use of their first round code in their second round entry.